 Because the digital world evolves rapidly, so will this guide.
-If you can’t find something here that you need or have feedback about the guide, please contact the Marketing & Communications office.
-If you have specific questions about Cascade CMS and the construction of webpages, stylesheets, and other web-based resources, please contact Tonya Wheeler, web developer.
+If you can’t find something here that you need or have feedback about the guide, please contact the Marketing Department.
+If you have specific questions about Cascade CMS and the construction of webpages, please contact Tonya Wheeler, Web Developer.

 When writing for the website, Today@Willamette and other university communications, follow the university’s writing style guide.
 Consult the AP Stylebook for subjects not covered.
 For spelling not covered in either of those, use Webster’s New World College Dictionary.

 Be succinct and clear.
 Remember that English isn’t the first language for many of our visitors.